top of page

 • Simply adding a sibling option or check box to existing survey and study designs can bring desperately needed information and recognition

-• Include the topic of sibling sexual abuse in curriculum for social work, psychotherapy, and criminal justice
+• Include the topic of sibling sexual trauma in curriculum for social work, psychotherapy, and criminal justice

 "Interventions with families who have experienced sibling sexual abuse are under-evaluated, and there are no evidence-based approaches to date."
 Peter Yates and Stuart Allardyce, Sibling Sexual Abuse: A Knowledge and Practice Overview, Centre of Expertise on Child Sexual Abuse, January 2021